FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: FarSkip-Collective Framework

-We, however, show that by continuing training the original checkpoint via KL Knowledge Distillation using typical instruction-tuning data, we are able to recover the original model's performance in a small fraction of the compute needed to retrain it from scratch with the FarSkip-Collective architecture (${\sim}100 -1000{\times}$ cheaper).
+We, however, show that by continuing training the original checkpoint via Knowledge Distillation \eqref{eq:kl} using typical instruction tuning data, we are able to recover the original model's performance in a small fraction of the compute needed to retrain it from scratch with the FarSkip-Collective architecture (${\sim}100 -1000{\times}$ cheaper).
 We systematically study different approaches for the distillation training which we present in Tab.~\ref{tab:training_comparison} and find that using KL-based knowledge distillation with the original model as the teacher (self-distillation) performs best or on par as compared to the different approaches we tested.
-We also study the effect of different aspects such as the batch-size and learning rate and find that they play a big role in the final model performance and training stability.
-Based on our empirical evaluation we propose a simple and robust ``FarSkip-Collective Self-Distillation'' (FCSD) recipe to convert any MoE model into the FarSkip-Collective connectivity.
-Compared with fine-tuning directly with instruction-tuned data, self-distillation to the original model's probabilities provides more granular signal for recovering the existing representations of the model.
-Using the teacher's model probability distribution as the training signal also reduces the reliance on meticulously curated and high quality SFT data as the FarSkip-Collective model is not aligned to the output data itself.
-Since the modified architecture only modifies the connectivity of the original model, (i.e., all the model parameters have the same shapes etc.) KL knowledge distillation is effective in coarsely aligning with the original model quickly and improves with continued training.
-Nonetheless later in training when the student and teacher models are already roughly aligned, KL knowledge distillation may lead to training instabilities as relatively small discrepancies between the teacher and student model lead to occasional large gradients.
-We tested different approaches to overcome this but find that training with early stopping enables us to avoid the issue.
-For the early stopping validation we use the MBPP+\cite{evalplus} dataset as a fast proxy for detecting instabilities and evaluate every 1000 training steps with a patience of 20 evaluations and performance delta of $2\%$.
-MBPP+ provides for quick evaluation and being a code-generation dataset it is sensitive to damaging distribution shifts caused by training instabilities.
-When evaluating other methods we apply the same early stopping procedure for fair comparison.
+We also study the effect of different aspects such as the batch-size and learning rate and find that they also contribute to the final model performance and training stability, which culminates in our simple and robust ``FarSkip-Collective Self-Distillation'' (FCSD) recipe to convert any MoE model into the FarSkip-Collective connectivity.
+Self-distillation to the original model's logits provides granular signal that better aligns with the existing representations.
+Training using the logits as the training signal, also reduces the dependency on meticulous and high quality instruction tuning data as the FarSkip-Collective model is instead trained to align with the original model's predictions rather than potentially low quality data itself.
+On the flip side this approach will also essentially cap the final performance of the student model to that of the teacher model especially since they are of the same size.
+We however find FCSD attractive in its generality since unlike other distillation approaches we do not rely on strong external teacher models and training with FCSD gives strong performance under 10B tokens.